Layto888/Password-meter-py/README.md

 http://www.passwordmeter.com/ with different approach and proper code.

 Features:
-    * A simple to use API for testing the strength of your password.
+- A simple to use API for testing the strength of your password.
-    * Generating strong passwords
+- Generating strong passwords.

 Usage example 1: